Speakers

 Manuel Matuzović

-Manuel Matuzović is a front-end developer who's passionate about HTML and CSS.
-He works for the City of Vienna where he builds accessible frontends and assesses the quality of sites built by others.
-He's a certified accessibility expert, auditor, teacher and consultant.
+Manuel Matuzović is a freelance front-end developer, auditor, teacher, and consultant who’s passionate about HTML and CSS.
 He writes about accessibility, HTML, and CSS on his personal blog matuzo.at and htmhell.dev.

 Brad Frost